The B-model connection and mirror symmetry for Grassmannians

 We think of this connection as being dual to the one whose flat sections are constructed by Givental~\cite{Giv:EquivGW} in terms of descendent $2$-point Gromov-Witten invariants, compare also Section~\ref{s:Osc}.

 Our main result is a $B$-model construction of the above connection.
 However we make some small adjustments first.
 Instead of $\ta$ we prefer to consider $\qa=e^{\ta}$, the coordinate on the torus $H^2(X,\C)/H^2(X,2\pi i \Z)\cong \C^*_\qa$.
 We write $\C_\qa$ to mean $\C$ with coordinate $\qa$, and similarly $\C^*_\qa$ for $\C\setminus\{0\}$ with (invertible) coordinate~$\qa$.
-Also, following Dubrovin \cite{Dub:ICM} we will extended the connection \eqref{e:Dubrovin1} in the $\hbarr$-direction, to give a flat meromorphic connection over a larger base.
+Also, following Dubrovin \cite{Dub:ICM} we will extend the connection \eqref{e:Dubrovin1} in the $\hbarr$-direction, to give a flat meromorphic connection over a larger base.
 Namely, let $\HA$ denote the (sheaf of regular sections of) the trivial vector bundle with fiber $H^*(X,\C)$ over the extended base $\PAB=\C_\hbarr\x \C_\qa$, where the $\hbarr$ and $\qa$ are coordinates.
-We denote by $\HAan$ the sheaf of analytic sections of the vector bundle $\HA$.
+We identify a Schubert class $\sigma^\lambda\in H^*(X,\C)$ with the corresponding constant section of $\HA$.
 Using the conventions of Iritani~\cite[Definition~3.1]{Iritani2} we set~:

 where ${\Gr}$ is a diagonal operator on $H^*(X)$ given by ${\Gr}(\sigma)=k \sigma$ whenever $\sigma\in H^{2k}(X)$.
 These formulas define a flat meromorphic connection on $\HA$.